Amit Kothari

 Keep PHI local

 Some tasks need real PHI; a model summarizing an actual patient’s chart cannot work on a de-identified copy.
 For those, the second pattern is restraint about how much goes and how long it lingers.
 HIPAA already names the principle: minimum necessary, the rule that anyone handling PHI should touch only the slice a task requires.
 A model is no exception.
 The pattern is to keep the full record on infrastructure you control and send the model only the fields one specific step needs, rather than uploading the whole chart because uploading the whole chart is easier.
-Pair that with a Zero Data Retention arrangement, so the slice that does go is not retained after the request finishes.
+Pair that with a Zero Data Retention arrangement where the model you chose supports one, so the slice that does go is not retained after the request finishes.
 The combination is what local-first means in practice: the system of record stays yours, the model receives a deliberately small and short-lived view, and PHI never accumulates on the vendor side.

 This is where retrieval architecture earns its place.
 Instead of handing the model a whole record, the workflow holds the record in a store you own and pulls only the specific fields a step needs, assembling a small, purpose-built prompt.
 The same discipline runs through any sound data-privacy implementation: the question is never what could the model use, it is what does this step actually require.
 A model asked to check a drug interaction needs the medication list.
 It does not need the name or the address.
 It does not need the visit history either, so it should never be handed them.